This chapter contains the following topics:

 Oracle Database for Cloud Control Repository

 An Oracle database must be installed for exclusive use by Cloud Control.
-Refer to Chapter 2, "Install the Database and Enterprise Manager" in this guide.
+Refer to Chapter 2, "Install the Database for Enterprise Manager" in this guide.

 Oracle Enterprise Manager Cloud Control

-Refer to Section 1.2.1, "Oracle Enterprise Manager Cloud Control" and Chapter 2, "Install the Database and Enterprise Manager" in this guide.
+Refer to Section 1.1.1, "Oracle Enterprise Manager Cloud Control" and Chapter 3, "Install Enterprise Manager Cloud Control" in this guide.

 The JDE AppPack is deployed using Cloud Control.
 As a prerequisite, you must have an existing Cloud Control and Oracle database installation.
 The JDE AppPack must be deployed into each existing Cloud Control Management Server.

-In Oracle Enterprise Manager Cloud Control, navigate to Setup, Extensibility, Plugins.
+In Oracle Enterprise Manager Cloud Control, navigate Setup > Extensibility > Plugins

 On the list of plugs, locate this item in the Name column: